 If you are a fan of Mardi Gras and not visiting New Orleans during the famous festival, a visit to Mardi Gras World is an interesting stop.
 Here you’ll see old Mardi Gras floats in storage and watch artists working on next year’s masterpieces.
 There are free shuttles to and from Canal street with your ticket purchase.

-- We visited Mardi Gras World on our own, but you can book a behind the scenes tour to learn all about the famous celebration.
+- We visited on our own, but you can book a behind the scenes tour to learn all about the famous celebration.

-It’s now time to either go back to the French Quarter and hang out at the voodoo shops, restaurants and hotels on Bourbon street or to get out and explore a bit off the beaten path.
-We vote for explore.
+It’s now time to either go back to the French Quarter and hang out at the voodoo shops, restaurants, and hotels on Bourbon Street or to get out and explore a bit off the beaten path.
+We vote for exploring.
 If you want to see more, there are a couple of neighborhoods to check out.

 But first, lunch!
 You need your energy for all that walking.
 Try a New Orleans staple the Muffuletta at the Central Grocery and Deli.
 Or get yourself a PoBoy sandwich in the French Quarter at NOLA PoBoys.
 These are two huge meals that will give you the energy to keep going during the day.
 But won’t take up too much time for sightseeing.

 Nestled just down river (east) from the French Quarter Bywater is one of New Orleans’ best kept secrets.